 In 690 AD, it was first founded as a colony of Rhodes.
 An interesting fact about this city was that they met Alexander the Great with a golden crown instead of resisting and fighting against him.
 Most of the remains of this city are from Roman times.
 The remains include the harbor, the castle walls, the Temple of Zeus, the King Antonius Caravella road and a theater with 20 rows of seats.

 It is suggested that the 24-meter-wide street was used as a stadium as evidence suggests athletic competitions took place here.
 The street was wide and short, which seems to fit the description.
 The earliest find here is a perfume bottle that dates back to 600 BC.
 The other important artifacts are remains from two different hamams in the city’s square.
-It is also possible to get there by sea. 👉 Marked number 2 on the map.
+It is also possible to get there by sea.
 Click here for the location.
+Number 11 on the map.

 2. Stick your Feet in the Icy Cold Waters of Ulupınar